-Founded and directed by composer Daniel Asia, the American Culture and Ideas Initiative celebrates the American intellectual experience, especially the rich legacy of high art, music, and dance, and the philosophical principles of the founding of America--both political and economic--that promote this flourishing culture.
+Founded in 2008 and directed by noted American composer Daniel Asia, the American Culture and Ideas Initiative (ACII) celebrates the American intellectual experience--especially the rich legacy of high art and music--and the philosophic and economic principles of the founding of America that promote this flourishing culture.

-• Combat a wide-ranging illiteracy and unfamiliarity of the American intellectual and cultural experience with respect to the philosophical principles at the core of the nation.
+- Engage a wide-ranging unfamiliarity and illiteracy with the American intellectual and cultural experience with respect to the aesthetic and philosophical principles at the core of the nation.

-• Serve as a laboratory for pedagogical innovation, specifically in integrating cross-college modes of inquiry.
-It provides significant outreach through lectures, presentations, conferences, and performances.
+- Serve as a laboratory for pedagogical innovation, specifically in integrating cross-college modes of inquiry.
+It provides interdisciplinary outreach through lectures, presentations, conferences, and performances.

-• Formulate the character of future leaders through a concentration in the foundations of American institutions and culture.
+- Formulate the character of future leaders through an emphasis in the foundations of American institutions and cultural heritage.